ADA Best Practices

 Here are some steps to take to ensure that your website – and the programs and services offered on it – are accessible to people with disabilities.

-- Establish a policy that your webpages will be accessible and create a process for implementation.
+- Establish a district policy that your webpages will be accessible and create a process for implementation.

 - Check the HTML of all new webpages.
 Make sure that accessible elements are used, including “alt” tags, long descriptions, and captions, as needed.